Back to Software Engineering & Delivery Mastery Series

 git pull origin main

-# Create a very short-lived branch (optional, max 1 day)
+# Step 2: Create a VERY short-lived branch (optional)

 git checkout -b wz/add-search-index